Review of top cited HEP Articles

-Based on data from HEP (PREPRINT) database, SLAC-SPIRES
+Based on data from the HEP (PREPRINT) database, SLAC-SPIRES

 One of the most popular and unique features of the HEP(PREPRINT) database is the citation search, which identifies how many subsequent papers have cited a particular journal article or an e-print archive paper.
 Such a search may, among other things, identify important contributions to high-energy physics and related fields.

-Have you ever wondered which articles have the most citations in the database?
+Have you ever wondered which articles in the database have the most citations?
 If so, this document may help you.
 It points to three lists:

-All three lists reflect the status of the SPIRES-HEP database on December 31, 1995.
+All lists reflect the status of SPIRES-HEP on December 31, 1996.